 International Student Visa Processing Fee (if applicable)

-Transportation to and from the Clinical Practice Sites- varies depending on living site and cost of gasoline, etc.
+Transportation to in-state clinical practice sites varies depending on site location and the cost of fuel.

 FREE (Replacement card, $25)